thdotnet/azure-docs.pt-br/articles/active-directory/saas-apps/confluencemicrosoft-tutorial.md

 - Confluence: 6.12.0

 > [!NOTE]
-> Observe que o Confluence também dá suporte ao Linux Ubuntu versão 16.04
+> Observe que o nosso plug-in do Confluence também funciona no Ubuntu versão 16.04

 ## <a name="scenario-description"></a>Descrição do cenário